 Checklist for off-site activities 1.
-Have the aims of the activity been determined and documented 2.
-Have initial plans been presented to the Academic Director (e.g. venue, costs, supervision, programme outline, risk assessment, etc.) 3.
-Has the organiser completed a pre-visit (if possible)?
+Have the aims of the activity been determined and documented?
+2. Have initial plans been presented to the College Principal (e.g. venue, costs, supervision, programme outline, risk assessment, etc.)?
+3. Has the organiser completed a pre-visit (if possible)?
 4. Has the organiser discussed the activity with the Academic Registrar to ascertain viability of the activity and competence of adults to be involved?
 Has a member of staff been appointed as key contact and organiser?
-5. Has approval been given by the Academic Director?
-6. If approval has been given by the Academic Director, have risk assessments been completed?
+5. Has approval been given by the College Principal?
+6. If approval has been given by the College Principal, have risk assessments been completed?
 7. Has communication with parents/guardians taken place?
 Have signed consent forms been received?
 8. Have financial arrangements been finalised and communicated?
 9. Has adequate and relevant insurance been arranged?
-10. Is there a detailed plan that includes all of the above and - at a minimum - risk assessment, supervision arrangements, parental/guardian consent, transport and insurance.
-11. Are students well prepared and briefed regarding their responsibilities, the activity programme and expected behaviour.
-12. Are staff well prepared and briefed regarding their responsibilities, programme, schedule, student details, resources/equipment needed, emergency plan, etc. 13.
-Evaluation of the activity
+10. Is there a detailed plan that includes all of the above and - at a minimum- risk assessment, supervision arrangements, parental/guardian consent, transport and insurance?
+11. Are students well prepared and briefed regarding their responsibilities, the activity programme and expected behaviour?
+12. Are staff well prepared and briefed regarding their responsibilities, programme, schedule, student details, resources/equipment needed, emergency plan, etc.?
+13. Has the activity been evaluated?

 Extended checklist for residential off-site activities Y/N 1.
 Have the educational aims of the visit been clearly identified and agreed upon?
 2. Is the visit appropriate to the age, ability and aptitude of the group?
 3. Has there been suitable preparation for students prior to the visit?
 4. If using an external provider or tour operator, has suitability of the provider been checked?
 5. Are transport arrangements suitable and satisfactory?
 6. Is the accommodation suitable?
 7. If the visit is abroad, have appropriate additional measures been taken to ensure the suitability of activity and safety of participants?
 8. Has a pre-visit been undertaken?
 If not, have appropriate additional checks been carried out?
 10. Do the supervising adults in the party have the appropriate skills for the visit?
-11. Have all adults on the activity been approved by the Academic Director as to their suitability and DBS checked?
+11. Have all adults on the activity been approved by the College Principal as to their suitability and DBS checked?
 12. Will the level of supervision be adequate at all times?
 13. Is the appointed member of staff aware of and comfortable with his/her role?
 14. Are all other supervising adults aware of and comfortable with their roles?
 15. Have the risk assessments been checked?
 16. Is insurance cover adequate?
 17. Does at least one supervising adult know the students taking part in the activity, including any behavioural traits?
 18. Have students been advised about expectations for their behaviour?
 19. Are students fully aware of the purpose of the visit?
 20. Are parents/guardians fully aware of the purpose and nature of the visit, including contingency plans?
 21. Has written consent been obtained from parents/guardians?
 22. Has relevant information been issued to parents/guardians? (e.g. clothing, equipment, itinerary, etc.) 23.
 Are staff aware of any medical needs and/or other relevant details for students?
-24. Has parental consent been gained for the administration of necessary medication?
-25. Has parental consent been gained for the administration of specific drugs, injections - (by community nurse, doctor, self-administration for inhalers, etc.